-But we were dead, under the power of the devil, deceived by the world, controlled by disordered desires.
-None of those things are going to solve our problem.
+But we were dead, children of wrath, opposed by God, under the power of the devil, deceived by the world, controlled by disordered desires.

 And there is nothing you can do about it...because you're dead.
 Dead people cannot change the fact that they are dead.